 18. And the men of the city told him on the seventh day before the sun went down, “What is sweeter than honey?
 And what is stronger than a lion?”
 And he said to them, “Had you not plowed with my heifer, you would not have found out my riddle.”

-Lord came upon him, and he went down to Ashkelon, and he killed thirty of them, and stripped them, and gave the garments to the men who explained the riddle, but his anger was burning.
+Lord came upon him mightily, and he went down to Ashkelon, and he killed thirty of them, and took their spoil, and gave the garments to the men who explained the riddle, but his anger was burning.
 And he went up to his father’s house.

 9. And the Philistines went up and camped in Judah, and they made raids in Lehi.

 12. And they said to him, “We have come down to tie you up and hand you over to the Philistines.”
-And Sampson said to them, “Swear to me that you, yourselves, will not harm me.”
+And Samson said to them, “Swear to me that you, yourselves, will not harm me.”

-Lord came upon him, and the cords that were on his arms became like flax burning in a fire, and his bonds melted off his hands.
+Lord came upon him mightily, and the cords that were on his arms became like strands of flax that is burned in the fire, and his bonds melted off his hands.

 20. And he judged Israel in the days of the Philistines twenty years.

 ¶4.
 And it came to pass after this that he fell in love with a woman in the Valley of Sorek, and her name was Delilah.

-8. And the lords of the Philistines brought up to her seven fresh cords that had not been dried, and she bound him with them,
+8. And the lords of the Philistines brought up to her seven fresh cords that had not been dried, and she bound him with them.

-9.and she had an ambush waiting in the chamber.
-Then she said, “Philistines are upon you, Sampson!”
-And he tore off the cords as a thread of tow snaps when it is brought near a fire.
-So, he did not reveal the secret of his strength.
+9. Now, she had an ambush waiting in the chamber.
+Then she said, “The Philistines are upon you, Samson!”
+And he snapped off the cords as a thread of flax snaps when it touches fire.
+So, he had not revealed the secret of his strength.

-12. So Delilah took new ropes and bound him with them, and she said to Sampson, “Philistines are upon you, Sampson!”
-And the ambush was waiting in the chamber.
+12. So Delilah took new ropes and bound him with them.
+Then she said to him, “The Philistines are upon you, Samson!”
+(For the ambush was waiting in the chamber.)
 But he snapped the ropes from off his arms like a thread.

-14. Then she did so, and tightened it with the pin, and said to him, “Philistines are upon you, Sampson!”
-And he awoke from his sleep and took off with the pin of the loom and the web.
+14. And so, she fastened his locks with the pin, and said to him, “The Philistines are upon you, Samson!”
+And he awoke from his sleep and pulled away the pin of the loom and the web.

 16. And so it happened that because she pressed him with her words every day, and hounded him, and vexed his soul to death,

-20. And she said, “Philistines are upon you, Samson!”
-Then he woke up from his sleep, and he said, “I will go out like before and shake myself free.”
-But he did not know that Jehovah had left him.
+20. And she said, “The Philistines are upon you, Samson!”
+Then he woke up from his sleep, and he said, “I will go out just like before and shake myself free.”
+But he did not know that Jehovah had departed from him.